canonical/microk8s/README.md

   - GPGPU bindings for AI/ML
   - Kubeflow!

-Drop us a line at "[MicroK8s In The Wild](docs/community.md)" if you are doing something fun with MicroK8s!
+Drop us a line at [MicroK8s in the Wild](docs/community.md) if you are doing something fun with MicroK8s!

 ## Quickstart